 Wellness Floor (for students who want alcohol and substance-free living) located in Greenough Hall

-Spectrum Floor for Gay, Lesbian, Bisexual, Transgender students, and allies.
+Spectrum Community for Gay, Lesbian, Bisexual, Transgender students, and allies.

 First-Year Residential Academic Programs (RAPs)

-Van Meter: Literary Studies RAP, Focus Connections RAP, Performing and Visual Arts RAP, Connecting Arts and Society RAP
+Van Meter: Literary Studies RAP, Focus Connections RAP, Performing and Visual Arts RAP, Exploring the Arts RAP

-Gorman: Careers in Law RAP, Exploring Society RAP, IMPACT!
-Service Learning RAP , Social Justice & Activism RAP
+Gorman: Careers in Law RAP, Social Justice & Activism RAP, Cultural Explorations RAP

 Central is in close proximity to the Studio Arts building, Fine Arts Center, Newman Center, University Health Services, Isenberg School of Management, Franklin Dining Commons, and more.